How the standards originated

 These regulations outline a set of fundamental standards which must be met, including the need for providers to have robust recruitment and employment practices in place to ascertain a person's fitness and suitability for the job they are being appointed to do.
 Employers will be able to demonstrate that they are meeting the relevant regulatory requirements in this regard, by evidencing compliance with the NHS Employment Check Standards.

 These employment check requirements are also firmly embedded in the national framework agreements for agencies (such as those issued by the Crown Commercial Service) to ensure the appointment of contracted and sub-contracted workers meet the same high level of standards required in the NHS.
 The overarching responsibility for assuring the appropriate screening of workers has been conducted sits with the employing organisation.
 Employers must therefore seek the necessary assurances that agencies and third party staffing or service providers they contract with, have robust and effective appointment processes which are aligned to the NHS Employment Check Standards.
-See further information about seeking assurances on compliance, in relation to employment checks for temporary workers and contractors.

 The NHS Employment Check Standards are subject to periodic review to ensure they remain up to date with any new legal requirements and are fit for purpose.
 Where you prefer to download hard copies of the standards, it will be essential to regularly refer to information on this website to ensure you don't miss any important updates and remain compliant with legal requirements as they evolve.